Freelancer-Protocol/docs/example.md

     </div>
 </div>

-**Lisa accepts the editted milestone.** Freelancer Protocol deducts the full £250 from Steve, and both parties receive an email and a notification.
+**Lisa accepts the edited milestone.** Freelancer Protocol deducts the full £250 from Steve, and both parties receive an email and a notification.
 This is what the dashboard and milestone status now look like for Steve and Lisa:

  <div class ="two-cards">
     <div class ="example-image tiny-small">